 Check if they accept DSS

 If you receive benefits for whatever reason, your landlord will need to know.
 Some landlords don’t accept DSS (benefits) because of the risk of not having their rent paid each month.
-However, in some cases you can have your DSS paid straight to your landlord to avoid any missed payments.
+However, in some cases, you can have your DSS paid straight to your landlord to avoid missed payments for private renting.

 Check for white goods

-In some cases, landlords have furnished their properties with white goods such as cookers, fridges, freezers, and washing machines.
+In some cases, landlords have furnished their properties with white goods such as cookers, fridges, freezers, and washing machines for private renting.
 It’s always a good idea to check whether you will need to obtain your own white goods so that you can prepare before your moving date.
 You may find that properties that are already furnished with white goods are more expensive.